 Which Type of Gingiva is Stippled and which is not ?

-Attached Gingiva is bound to underlying alveolar bone, not the freely moveable alveolar mucosa.
+Attached Gingiva is bound to underlying alveolar bone, not the freely movable alveolar mucosa.

 Where is Stippling seen Microscopically ?